SriD647/Agenda-Planner-WEB-API/README.md

 - The agendaItems key in the user object which stores the id's of all agenda items the user creates
 - isLoggedIn key in user object is set to true, meaning the user is now logged in
 - A token key, which stores the JWT.
 Please copy this token as it will be used for any future API request that requires authenthorization (e.g. creating an agenda item). <br>

+A user object with this information will now exist in the database.

 ### **Creating an agenda item**